BjornL1/to_the_list_gd2/README.md

 1. From the list view:
    - Click on the "Edit" button for the list.
 This action will direct the user to a page with various edit options.
-   - On the edit options page, locate and click the "Items" button.
+   - On the edit options page, locate and click the "Show Items" button.
 This will bring up a dedicated items page.
    - On the items page, locate the item you wish to rename and click on its "Edit" button.
 This action will display the edit item page.
    - On the edit item page, click on the "Rename item" button.
 This will prompt the display of a rename item page.
    - Enter a name for the duplicated item and click on "Rename item".
 A message will appear, confirming the duplication.
    - A confirmation page will then be displayed, showing the name of the renamed item along with a "Close" button.
-   - Click on the "Close" button to return to the list view.
+   - Click on the "Close" button to return to the item view.

 2. From the list view:
    - Click on a list containing items.